Laserbeam31/bts-touring-networking-documentation-public/bts_touring_switches_details.md

 on a trunk link, it is tagged as belonging to a specific VLAN before being sent along a trunk, so that receiving switches know to which VLAN to allocate the traffic, thus preventing it from ending up on an incorrect other VLAN.

-The touring racks use _two_ gigabit trunk lines: A and B. Each trunk is responsible for carrying ("trunking") different selection of VLANs, thus minimising load per trunk.
-Each switch in each rack therefore includes trunk connections for Trunk A and Trunk B. If only one trunk is connected, not all VLANs will transmit between switches.
+The touring racks use _two_ gigabit trunk lines: A and B. Each trunk is responsible for carrying ("trunking") a different selection of VLANs, thus minimising load per trunk.
+Each switch in each rack therefore includes trunk connections for _Trunk A_ and _Trunk B_.
+If only one trunk is connected, not all VLANs will transmit between switches.

 To connect up trunk links in their most basic configuration, loop in and out of each switch on trunk ports A and B in a linear switch-to-switch